Friday (Rebecca Black song): Controversy

 On June 16, 2011, YouTube took down the official music video for "Friday".
 Instead, a message in place of the video read: "This video is no longer available due to a copyright claim by Rebecca Black.
 Sorry about that."
 A spokesman for Rebecca Black said her legal team had asked YouTube to take the video down because of an ongoing legal dispute with the song's producers ARK Music Factory.
 ARK Music Factory responded by saying it was disappointed that Black decided to have the video pulled from YouTube despite the two parties being in "good faith negotiations".
 It added: "There's been an ongoing, open dialogue with our company.
 So we were blindsided to get a 'Take Down Notice' alleging copyright infringement instead of a call or e-mail from Rebecca's representatives.
 Our use of the video has fully been authorized (as evidenced by four uninterrupted months and 160 million-plus viewings without objection) by both Ms. Black and the copyright holder.
 Regardless, we are going to continue to take the high road and work out the complaint as soon as possible, so that the million-plus people who watch Friday for free each day can continue to enjoy the video."
 On September 16, 2011, the music video was restored to YouTube, on Black's official channel.

+In June 2023, Entertainment Weekly reported on what it described as "an old meme" asserting that the song was secretly about the assassination of John F. Kennedy, which occurred on a Friday.
+Black herself had recently stated that she could not say whether the meme was true or not because she had not written the song.
+The report noted that the meme asserted some incorrect details.
+Specifically, the meme claimed that Kennedy ate a bowl of cereal on that morning, and that the driver of Kennedy's vehicle was named "Samuel Kickin" (with the lyric, "Kickin in the front seat, sittin' in the back seat" therefore referring to the positions of the driver and Kennedy), when in fact Kennedy had eaten toast with marmalade and eggs for breakfast, and the driver of the vehicle was a U.S. Secret Service agent named William Greer.